Michael Rotondi: Current

 Rotondi is currently a Distinguished Faculty at SCI-Arc where he teaches design studios, thesis students and seminars on creative imagination.
 He also teaches at Arizona State University, where he has been a long-time educator, and lectures at universities around the world.

 His firm RoTo Architects works internationally in a wide range of fields including residential, commercial, cultural, and contemplative, and has been widely published and received numerous awards.
-His practice also has a strong mentorship approach, where he is “trying to incubate the careers of the people that are here now.”
+His practice also has a mentorship approach, where he is “trying to incubate the careers of the people that are here now.”
 The firm works on both commissioned and speculative projects, the latter being projects that were "invented" for the purposes of teaching are developed in the office, with the aim of turning them into real projects.